530china/EmbeddedButton/README.md

 ## ⚡ Ohter
 - This project was developed based on some issues I encountered with button drivers during my actual development work, drawing inspiration from another project (see reference link).
 Previously, I mentioned the advantages of this module.
 Now, let me discuss areas that need improvement: For representing combinations of multiple buttons, there is currently no elegant solution.
 I plan to refine this aspect when I have further ideas.
 Finally, I'd like to thank my colleague [shawnfeng0](https://github.com/shawnfeng0) for his help and thoughts, as well as anyone who is currently using this module.
 I welcome everyone to join in the development and improvement!
-- ore advanced usage examples can be found in [examples](./examples/README.md)
+- More advanced usage examples can be found in [examples](./examples/README.md)

 ## 💬 Reference links
 - [MultiButton](https://github.com/0x1abin/MultiButton)